ember-learn/guides-source/guides/release/routing/preventing-and-retrying-transitions.md

 ### Preventing Transitions via `routeWillChange`

-When a transition is attempted, whether via `<LinkTo />`, `transitionTo`, or a URL change, a `routeWillChange` action is fired on the currently active routes.
+When a transition is attempted, whether via `<LinkTo />`, `transitionTo`, or a URL change, a `routeWillChange` event is fired on the [RouterService](https://api.emberjs.com/ember/release/classes/RouterService/events).
 This gives each active route, starting with the leaf-most route, the opportunity to decide whether or not the transition should occur.

 Imagine your app is in a route that's displaying a complex form for the user